xcube-dev/xcube/docs/DEV-GUIDE.md

 command name, option names, as well as metavar arguments names.
 The CLI command name shall ideally be a verb.

-Avoid introducing new option arguments if similar options already in use for existing commands.
+Avoid introducing new option arguments if similar options are already in use for existing commands.

 In the following common arguments and options are listed.